wxcctechsummit/wxcclabguides/TechSummitRoW_2021/analyzerlab4.md

 ## Instructions
 Getting simple, actionable data insights from your reports using:
-- Enhanced Fields
+- Enhanced Fields, and making it a global Enhance Fields for future reuse
 - Heat Map View
-- Compound Visualizations
 - Customized Drill-downs
+- Compound Visualizations via modules within the same report for comparison

 Outcome reports in this lab will be
 - 4.2.1_CSR_QueueStatus